Last updated on December 8, 2025

 Chromatic Lantern

-Chromatic Lantern is probably the best color fixer out there in EDH.
+Chromatic Lantern remains an excellent color fixer in EDH.

 Creatures with Proliferate Synergy